-25. Once the bond is issued, the MoFPS will periodically disclose information about the bond as needed through media briefings, statements to parliament, feeds from its various media channels, press conferences and its social media platforms.
-This aspect will be overseen by the Manager, Corporate Communications Ministry of Finance and the Public Service.
+25. Once the bond is issued, the MoFPS will periodically disclose information, as needed, through media briefings, statements to parliament, feeds from its various media channels, press conferences and its social media platforms.
+This aspect will be overseen by the Manager, Corporate Communications, Ministry of Finance and the Public Service.
 In addition, the Government will be required to provide an annual report on the project activities, including implementation of the SEP.